 Supervised consumption services (SCS) include at a minimum, sage and hygienic services provided for people at specified sites where persons may use pre-obtained, illicit drugs with supervision from trained staff.
 Current evidence shows that SCS can lead to fewer overdose-related deaths, lowered risk of infections like hepatitis C and HIV, less publicly discarded injection equipment, and increased provision of medical and social support to vulnerable individuals (e.g. detox and addiction treatment services).

-Currently, there are no SCS sites in Alberta to support a harm reduction approach to illicit drug use.
 Persons at SCS sites are not protected from certain prosecutions under federal legislation unless the federal Minister of Health has provided an appropriate exemption under the Controlled Drugs and Substances Act.
 Applicants for a federal exemption must provide information related to a number of criteria – and must demonstrate need for SCS in a particular location – before an exemption application will be considered by the federal Minister of Health.
 Edmonton is the only city in Alberta where work is underway to develop a federal exemption application.

 The goals of SCS are to:

 - Reduce health risks associated with drug use, such as the transmission of infectious disease from the sharing of used drug equipment and overdose-related deaths;

 - Improve access to health and social services for a marginalized population;

 - Facilitate connections to addictions treatment and enhance health behaviours;

 - Contribute to the safety and quality of life of communities by reducing the nuisances of public drug use such as litter of used needles.